dlktdr/HeadTracker/README.md

 I was going to make the GUI compatible with the old firmware too but It's currently broken for that.
 I will work on it later if there is any requests to do so.

 ![alt text](https://github.com/dlktdr/HeadTracker/blob/master/ScreenShot.png?raw=true)

+## To Do

+I still want to add orientation control so it the board can be mounted in any direction.
+Right now it only works with the BNO facing up.